Back to Articles

 The "Tapestry" Trap & AI Drift

-• The "Delve" Problem A homogenization of language.
-If your product’s automated insights are "delving" into "intricate tapestries," you haven't built a feature; you've built a wrapper.
+• The "Delve" Epidemic Complete linguistic copy-pasting.
+If your app’s automated insights are constantly "delving" into "intricate tapestries," you haven’t actually built a unique feature; you’ve just built a lazy wrapper.

 The Vibe Shift: An Existential Threat